“Instead of worrying about what you cannot control, shift your energy to what you can create.” ― Roy T. Bennett, The Light in the Heart.

 An unstable mind results from unstable emotions.
 We often fail to realize that our lives aren’t 100% predictable.
 There are instances in life that we work towards but there are storms in our lives that come without a warning.

-The first step to fostering a healthy and positive mindset is to instill calmness in the mind despite how unstable the situations are.
+The first step to developing positive attitude is to instill calmness in the mind despite how unstable the situations are.
 Is it an easy process?
 Absolutely not!

 But it's needed.
 When you are in a crisis, muddled thoughts and unrest will further amplify your confusion.
 This means that you are more likely to confuse the reality of the situation.